Swathi-V4/career-portfolio/README.md

-## Live Site
+## Live Website
 https://swathi-v4.github.io/career-portfolio/

+---

 ## Reflection

-When I first started this portfolio site, my instinct was to try to get to the end result immediately.
-I wanted to get it done easily and though having AI help me through it all would be the best way.
-But I learned that this usually causes confusion or changes that don’t match what I actually want.
-AI can confuse my work because early on I’m still figuring out what I want and what looks good.
-So instead, I followed a more structured, spec-driven process.
+When I first started building this portfolio site, my instinct was to jump straight to the final result.
+I thought using AI to generate everything at once would make the process faster and easier.
+However, I quickly realized that this approach created confusion.
+Early in the project, I was still figuring out what I wanted the site to look like and how I wanted it structured.
+Without clear direction, AI suggestions sometimes introduced changes that did not align with my vision.
+This experience taught me that tools are most effective when guided by clear boundaries.

-First, I created a simple starting version of the site (a basic index.html) to make sure I could deploy something quickly.
-Then I focused on getting GitHub Pages working so I had a real live URL as proof that the site exists and updates correctly.
-After that foundation was working, I could improve the content without worrying about deployment problems.
+To solve this, I shifted to a structured, spec-driven workflow.
+I began by defining a simple specification outlining the required sections and overall visual goals.
+Then I created a basic index.html file and focused on deploying it through GitHub Pages as quickly as possible.
+Having a live URL early gave me proof that the site worked and allowed me to test updates immediately.

+After deployment, I broke the work into focused sprints: building the MVP structure, refining content, and improving visual polish.
+Maintaining a project_management folder helped me keep only one sprint active at a time and prevented scope drift.

-This workflow helped me understand that AI (and even my own ideas) can drift if I don’t set clear boundaries.
-Having a a vison and sticking to it made it easier to stay focused: create the repo, add index.html, deploy with GitHub Pages, and then document the process in the README.
-The biggest thing I learned is that shipping in small steps is faster and less stressful than trying to perfect everything at once, and having a live site early makes it easier to test and improve.
+The biggest lesson I learned is that shipping in small, controlled steps is more efficient and less stressful than trying to perfect everything at once.
+Planning first and deploying early made the development process clearer, more intentional, and more manageable.